rudazhang/shredder/README.md

 # shredder

 Personal knowledge management through a search bar.
 Powered by Apache Solr.

+Shred all your paper notes and start searching! :tada:

+## TODO

+- [ ] Acknowledge Carrot2 and add its open source license.